- more than half of all fundraisers want to leave their job, some even the entire field of fundraising, and that

 - Ask Without Fear!
 DVD

 Another video alternative is the Ask Without Fear!
 DVD.
 I went into a studio to teach the concepts from my book Ask Without Fear!.
 Arranged in a Q&A format, this can be watched straight through in just over an hour or in specific segments.
-This is also perfect for board members.
+This is also perfect for training board members.